Operation Inherent Resolve: 2019

 In early 2019, the US-led coalition focused on the final assault on ISIS in the Euphrates pocket, including the Battle of Baghuz Fawqani in the first quarter of the year.
 Civilian human shields held by ISIS were among the victims, including in one reported massacre on 19 March in which up to 300 civilians, including 45 children, were alleged to have been killed by Coalition forces.

-From August 8, 2014, to August 29, 2019, coalition aircraft conducted a total of 34,573 strikes.
+From 8 August 2014, to 29 August 2019, coalition aircraft conducted a total of 34,573 strikes.

 On 27 October 2019, Abu Bakr al-Baghdadi was killed during the Barisha raid in Idlib Governorate.

 On 31 December 2019, the CJTF-OIR reported its forces were "closely monitoring the current situation of the protests at the US Embassy in Baghdad", adding that they were "taking the appropriate force protection measures to ensure [US Embassy personnel] safety".

 2020

-CJTF-OIR paused all training and anti-ISIS operations on January 5, 2020, to focus on protecting Iraqi bases hosting Coalition troops in the wake of several rocket attacks.
+CJTF-OIR paused all training and anti-ISIS operations on 5 January 2020, to focus on protecting Iraqi bases hosting Coalition troops in the wake of several rocket attacks.
 This action was also linked to the anticipated response against Coalition forces in the wake of the killing of Iranian General Qasem Soleimani.
 In March 2020, the U.S. military started to withdraw from various bases in Iraq.